ba-st/Buoy/docs/tutorial/Assertions.md

 # Assertions Tutorial

 For this tutorial we will use a simple model: ISO 3166-1 Alpha-2 codes.
-This codes are two-letter country codes defined in the corresponding [ISO standard](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+These codes are two-letter country codes defined in the corresponding [ISO standard](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ## Single Conditions